Adjusting Your Straps

 Lift the Clasp Lock

-Insert your tool into the small rectangular slot just below the arrow.
+Insert your tool into the small rectangular slot beneath the arrow and lift gently until the clasp plate opens. -

 Slide the Clasp

-With the clasp open, slide it along the mesh strap to adjust the length.
+With the clasp open, slide it along the mesh strap.
+Move it toward the case to tighten or away from the case to loosen. -

 Align with a Groove

-Make sure the clasp locking plate sits exactly on one of these grooves before closing it. -
+Make sure the clasp plate sits exactly on one of the horizontal grooves on the strap. -

 Lock the Clasp

-Press the clasp plate back down firmly until it clicks into place.
+Press the plate down until it clicks into place and lies flat. -

 Close the Outer Clasp

-Fold the outer clasp cover back over and snap it shut.
+Fold the clasp cover over and snap it shut.

 Important Tips

-After adjusting, gently pull on the strap to make sure it is secure.
+Gently pull the strap to confirm it is secure.

 Metal Bracelet with Removable Links